 November 1942 QST

-be glad to scan articles for you.
-All copyrights (if any) are hereby acknowledged.
+for info).
+All copyrights hereby acknowledged.

 A Circular Antenna for U.H.F.

 A four-bay circular antenna system model.
 The bays are fed in

 Fig. 1 - The 90·degree V antenna and pattern.

 One of the problems that keeps life from getting dull for the radio engineer

 is that of designing antenna systems suitable for u.h.f. broadcasting.
 What is wanted

 is a horizontally-polarized system which radiates equally well in all horizontal